Derry O'Sullivan: Life and work

 O'Sullivan made the first direct translation of the 10th-Century Irish poem "Cailleach Béara" ("The Lament of the Old Woman of Beare") into French, in collaboration with Jean-Yves Bériou and Martine Joulia, as "Lamentations de la vieille femme de Beare", published in a hand-printed Irish/French bilingual edition (Paris, 1992, 1995) and revised in 2006 (Éditions de l'Escampette).

-A former priest, O'Sullivan is married and has three children.
-He has taught English at the Sorbonne (University of Paris), the Institut Catholique de Paris (The Catholic University of Paris) and the Institut Supérieur d’Electronique de Paris.
-He is a senior examiner for the International Baccalaureate.
+A former priest, O'Sullivan was married with three children.
+He taught English at the Sorbonne (University of Paris), the Institut Catholique de Paris (The Catholic University of Paris) and the Institut Supérieur d'Electronique de Paris.
+He was a senior examiner for the International Baccalaureate.
 Among other projects he co-founded the Festival Franco-Anglais de Poésie.